Art and science come together in the name of cheese.

 In 2010, steeped in the farming tradition inherited from their great grandfather, Jean-Paul and Marie-Chantal Houde, brother and sister in their twenties, decide to become associates to create the Nouvelle France sheep farm and fromagerie.

 The Fromagerie du Presbytère was very supportive and facilitated the start-up of their venture.
+Today, Fromagerie Nouvelle France is fully operating in Racine, in the Eastern Townships.

 Marie-Chantal's wish is to allow Quebeckers to discover and appreciate cheese made from sheep's milk.
 Her creations are modern yet still respect the traditions of cheesemaking.
 Her artistic and scientific mind could not have found a better medium to express itself.